-The Academy's Grade 12 ("senior") academic requirements include twelve (12) one-term college courses at WPI and a Senior Independent Study Project (SISP).
-In addition, seniors must also take one (1) one-term Physical Education course (or its equivalent) and complete at least 50 hours of Community Service (for a total of 100 hours over two years).
+Mass Academy's Grade 12 ("senior") academic requirements include twelve (12) one-term college courses at WPI and a Senior Independent Study Project (SISP).
+In addition, seniors must also take two (2) one-term Physical Education courses(or its equivalent) and complete at least 50 hours of Community Service (for a total of 100 hours over two years).